 He now raises the whole body slowly and quietly, moves it repeatedly to the left and to the right, backward and forward, until the proper seat and straight posture are obtained.
-He will take care not to lean too much to one side, (p.
-327) either left or right, forward or backward; his spinal column stands erect with the head, shoulders, back, and loins each properly supporting others like a chaitya.
+He will take care not to lean too much to one side, either left or right, forward or backward; his spinal column stands erect with the head, shoulders, back, and loins each properly supporting others like a chaitya.
 But he is cautious not to sit too upright or rigidly, for he will then feel uneasy before long.
 The main thing is to have the ears and shoulders, nose and navel stand to each other in one vertical plane, while the tongue rests against the upper palate and the lips and teeth are firmly closed.
 Let the eyes be slightly opened in order to avoid falling asleep.

 When meditation advances the wisdom of this practice will grow apparent.
-Great masters of meditation from of old have their eyes kept open.
-Yuan-t’ung, the Zen master of Fa-yun, has also had a strong opinion against the habit of closing the eyes, and called such practisers ‘dwellers of the skeleton cave in the dark valley’. there is a deep sense in this, which is well understood by those who know.
+Great masters of meditation from of old have kept their eyes open.
+Yuan-t’ung, the Zen master of Fa-yun, has also had a strong opinion against the habit of closing the eyes, and called such practisers ‘dwellers of the skeleton cave in the dark valley’.
+There is a deep sense in this, which is well understood by those who know.
 When the position is steadied and the breathing regular, the practiser will now assume a somewhat relaxed attitude.
 Let him not be concerned with ideas good or bad.
 When a thought is awakened there is awareness; when there is awareness, the point is missed.
 When the exercise is kept up steadily and for a sufficient length of time, disturbing thoughts will naturally cease and there will prevail a state of oneness.
 This is the technique of practising meditation.

 Meditation is the road leading to peace and happiness.
 The reason why there are so many people who grow ill is because they do not know how to prepare themselves duly for the exercise.
 If they well understand the directions as given above, they will without straining themselves too much acquire not only the lightness of the body but the briskness of spirit, which finally brings about the clarification of the consciousness.
 The understanding of the Dharma will nourish the spirit and make the practiser enjoy the pure bliss of tranquillity.